LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 A Foundry VTT module that displays on the HUD config of the token all the available lighting items on the token/actor, with some [ATE](https://github.com/kandashi/Active-Token-Lighting) effect, so you can light a torch or turn of without modify the token configuration and you can set with [Times up](https://gitlab.com/tposney/times-up) and [Dae](https://gitlab.com/tposney/dae) time and condition of the vision and light effect on the token.

-This project is born like a fusion of the feature of these modules [LightsHUD](https://github.com/Malekal4699/LightsHUD/), [ATE](https://github.com/kandashi/Active-Token-Lighting), but after the initial code i rewriting everything so many times now is just a new module inspired form these other module.
+This project is born like a fusion of the features of these modules [LightsHUD](https://github.com/Malekal4699/LightsHUD/), [ATE](https://github.com/kandashi/Active-Token-Lighting) and [DFreds Convenient Effects](https://github.com/DFreds/dfreds-convenient-effects), but after the initial code i rewriting everything so many times now is just a new module inspired form these other modules.

 Remember to support these authors if you feel generous on their patreon or kofi account.

 ![imggif](./wiki/assets/first_release_tutorial_left.gif)

+## What are the differences between LightHUD, DFreds Convenient Effects and LightHUD + ATE?

+The module "LightHUD" is more _generic_, not in the wrong sense of the term, but there are simply cases where you want to create custom animations for your torches and lanterns and do not been vincolate

+The module "DFreds Convenient Effects" it lets you add effects related to ligthing and always customize them with ATE, but it is not bound to the objects currently present in the actor and does not take into account things such as limitation of use and consumption of objects.

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder